Alloy Artifacts

 Fig. 3.
 1910 Advertisement for "Silver King" Socket Set.

-The scan in Fig. 3 shows a full-page advertisement published on page 290 [External Link] of the January, 1910 issue of The Canis Index, a cooperative catalog.
+The scan in Fig. 3 shows a full-page advertisement for "Silver King" wrenches, as published on page 290 [External Link] of the January, 1910 issue of The Canis Index, a cooperative catalog.

 The ad also describes the company's smaller No. 2 socket set, and gives prices for the individual tools in the set.